-As AI becomes more powerful, the human workforce fear losing their jobs to the technology.
+As AI becomes more powerful, the human workforce fears losing their jobs to technology.
 According to the Edelman Trust Barometer, 53% of respondents were worried COVID-19 would accelerate the rate at which their employers replace human workers with AI and robots.
 The truth is AI will replace tasks not jobs.
 With the growth in work automation, jobs will evolve, generating newer, better opportunities.

 According to the World Economic Forum, AI will create 97 million new jobs by 2025.
 Moreover, about “77% of the companies in the United States and Europe will see no effect in the size of their workforce in response to adopting AI technologies and automation.”

 AI can learn itself and take over the world